-In this example the read data is being provided by the Home.
+In this example, the read data is being provided by the Home.

-- The TxnID is set to the same value as the DBID of the Snoop response. - The DBID field is a unique value generated by Home. - The HomeNID is a fixed value for the Home.

-7. The RN-F receives the read data and sends a CompAck acknowledgment.
+- The TxnID is set to the same value as the DBID of the Snoop response. - The DBID field is a unique value generated by Home. - The HomeNID is a fixed value for the Home. - 7.
+The RN-F receives the read data and sends a completion acknowledge, CompAck, response.